America Rising: Trump administration

-America Rising Squared, a non-profit division of America Rising oversaw the targeting of environmental advocates such as Bill McKibben and Tom Steyer by deploying "trackers" to videotape them.
+America Rising Squared, a non-profit division of America Rising, oversaw the targeting of environmental advocates such as Bill McKibben and Tom Steyer by deploying "trackers" to videotape them.
 Brian Rogers, executive director of America Rising Squared, said that the firm had focused on McKibben and Steyer because they "aggressively target conservative thought leaders."
+Styer described it as "classic propaganda from an authoritarian regime".

-Doxing issues accusations
+Doxing accusations

-In 2018, Abigail Spanberger, a Democratic congressional candidate who had previously been an agent for the CIA and filed a mandatory "SF-86" form with sensitive personal information, accused the group of using the information publicly as a campaign strategy by Republicans.
+In 2018, Abigail Spanberger, a Democratic congressional candidate who had previously filed a mandatory "SF-86" form, which is required for certain high-level security positions and included sensitive personal information, accused the group of using the information publicly as a campaign strategy by Republicans.